 Your healthcare provider may also use a cell culture to test your nasal or throat

-to get the results.
+time to get these test results.

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used